kushagra-sage/biomedical-image-processing-winter-school/Day_20_Dec_2025_Saturday/Introduction_to_Image_Preprocessing/notes.md

 **Organization:** Volktek Corporation, Taiwan
 **Topic:** Introduction to Image Preprocessing Methods

-> These notes reflect my understanding of the session delivered during the Winter School on Biomedical Image Processing and Its Applications.
-Understood.
->
 ## Introduction: Preparing Medical Images for Artificial Intelligence

 Before an artificial intelligence (AI) model can analyze a medical image like a CT scan or MRI, the image must be carefully prepared.
 This crucial set of steps, known as **pre-processing**, serves to clean, enhance, and focus the image data, transforming a raw scan into a format that a machine can effectively analyze.
 Without this foundational work, even the most advanced AI models can produce inaccurate and unreliable results.